 Old Market Square

 The Old Market Square (Stary Rynek) is the heart and soul of Poznań and is entirely surrounded by town houses with colorful facades.
+It is the main attraction in Poznań and skipping it would be a crime!
 Many of the buildings were destroyed during the war and have since been rebuilt to their former glory, while others managed to survive.
 The square is filled with a plethora of restaurants, cafes and shops and from spring to autumn, you can occasionally find markets.
 Each corner of the square is dominated by large fountains – the Fountains of Proserpine, Apollo, Neptune and Mars.

 The Renaissance Town Hall

-In the center of the square, is the impressive Renaissance town hall (Ratusz) that was built in 1550-60.
+In the center of the square, is the impressive Renaissance town hall (Ratusz) which is one of the top sights to see in Poznań, built in 1550-60.
 Poznań’s town hall is one of a kind with three tiers of arcades, topped with a grand attic and a large tower as well as being decorated with portraits of former kings of Poland.
 Every day at 12 o’clock, work goats emerge from the clock tower to butt heads 12 times and are a symbol of the city from a local legend.

 The story goes like this: Once upon a time in the middle of the 16th century, there lived a chef in town by the name of “Pete”.
 He was given the task of cooking an elaborate feast for the mayor and some important visiting dignitaries.
 As Pete was preparing a roast deer, things started to go array and the venison fell into the fire pit burning to a crisp.
 To save his neck, he grabbed two goats nearby when he couldn’t find a replacement for the venison, but they escaped his grasp and ran towards the Town Hall.
 They ran up the stairs catching everyone’s attention before locking horns and beginning to battle it out.
 The mayor and his guests found the whole situation hysterical and were less concerned about their hunger that Pete and the goats were both pardoned.